-Section 25(a) of the PABL identifies that a maximum of one two-way private approach is permitted for any site with less than 35m of frontage to a given roadway.
+Section 25(1)(a) of the PABL identifies that a maximum of one two-way private approach is permitted for any site with less than 35m of frontage to a given roadway.
 This requirement is met, as only one private approach to Argyle Avenue is proposed.

-Section 25(c) of the PABL identifies a maximum width requirement of 9.0m for any two-way private approach, as measured at the street line.
+Section 25(1)(c) of the PABL identifies a maximum width requirement of 9.0m for any two-way private approach, as measured at the street line.
 As the proposed development is an apartment building, Section 107(1) of the ZBL applies, and identifies a minimum width of 3.0m for a single traffic lane and a maximum width requirement of 6.7m for a traffic lane that leads to 20 or more parking spaces.
 This requirement is met, as the proposed width of the private approach to Argyle Avenue is 3.6m.

 Section 107(1)(c) of the ZBL identifies that any drive aisles serving parking spaces within a parking garage must have a minimum width of 6.0m.
-This requirement is met in all locations where parking spaces are proposed.
-A section of the parking garage has a width of less than 6.0m, but this section is adjacent to rooms for bike storage and garbage collection on one side, and a vestibule accessing the elevators and stairwells.
+This requirement is generally met, however there is a section adjacent to the vestibule accessing the elevators and stairwells are located where the drive aisle is less than 6.0m.